 Since then, the parent body of European football – one of six continental confederations of world football's governing body FIFA – has grown into the cornerstone of the game on this continent, working with and acting on behalf of Europe's national football associations and other stakeholders in the game to promote football and strengthen its position as the world's most popular sport.

 The guiding principle of the initiators in the early 1950s was the fostering and development of unity and solidarity among the European football community.
-Now, six decades later, UEFA's mission remains very much the same.
-But it has also become the guardian of football in Europe by working closely with its 55 member associations to promote, protect and nurture the sport at all levels, from the elite and its stars to the millions who play the game as a hobby.
+Now, more than six decades later, UEFA's mission remains very much the same.
+But it has also become the guardian of football in Europe by working closely with its 55 member associations, other stakeholders and partners to promote, protect and nurture the sport at all levels, from the elite and its stars to the millions who play the game as a hobby.

 In 1960, UEFA had a full-time staff of just three people.
 That figure has risen steadily through the years as the organisation has reacted to changing circumstances.
-Today, 455 staff (as of June 2017) – administrators, secretaries, lawyers, IT and media specialists, coaches, translators – are employed at UEFA's administrative headquarters located in the town of Nyon, on the shores of Lake Geneva in western Switzerland.
+Today, 622 permament and fixed-term contract staff (as of December 2018) – administrators, secretaries, lawyers, IT and media specialists, coaches, translators – are employed at UEFA's administrative headquarters located in the town of Nyon, on the shores of Lake Geneva in western Switzerland.
 The body has resided in Nyon since 1995 after beginning its life in Paris, before moving to the Swiss federal capital Berne, where UEFA stayed for over three decades from 1960.